 I went down there.

 Of course, there were even more problems.
-Originally, I had proposed interfaces that looked fairly identical to the existing set of functions already inside of <wchar.h> and <uchar,h>.
+Originally, I had proposed interfaces that looked fairly identical to the existing set of functions already inside of <wchar.h> and <uchar.h>.
 This was, unfortunately, a big problem: the existing design, as enumerated in presentation after presentation and blog post after blog post, was truly abysmal.
 These 1980s/1990s functions are wholly incapable of handling the encodings that were present even at 1980, and due to certain requirements on types such as wchar_t we ended up creating problematic functions with unbreakable Application Binary Interfaces (ABIs).

 During a conversation on very-very-old Twitter now, I was expressing my frustration about these functions and how they’re fundamentally broken.
 But that if I wanted to see success, there was probably no other way to get the job done.
 After all, what is the most conservative and new-stuff-hostile language if not C, the language that’s barely responded to everything from world-shattering security concerns to unearthed poor design decisions for some 40 years at that point?
 And yet, Henri Sivonen pointed out that going that route was still just as bad: why would I standardize something I know is busted beyond all hope?